ThrillStays

 Wildlife Encounters

 Dogs and wildlife do not mix well.
 A dog that chases a deer can be injured by the deer’s hooves, lead you into dangerous terrain, or trigger a predator response from bears or mountain lions.
-In bear country specifically, a dog that runs toward a bear and then runs back to you brings the bear directly to your location.
+In bear country, a dog that runs toward a bear and then runs back to you brings the bear directly to your location.

 Heat and Hydration